A year later, work continues on ‘Garden of Tomorrow’ at Norfolk Botanical Garden

 “We’re already community partners with a number of both the high schools and the colleges,” Schmidt said, “but this takes it to that next level.
 The fact we’ll have this facility with these unique plants and add some additional education elements, I think, will be really impactful for us in the community.”

-Ryan Call, vice president of facilities and infrastructure at Norfolk Botanical Garden, said crews are currently working on plumbing for the bistro and laying the concrete for the Brock Entry Pavilion.
+Ryan Call, vice president of facilities and infrastructure at Norfolk Botanical Garden, said crews have completed the inground plumbing for the bistro.
+Now, they are laying the concrete for the Brock Entry Pavilion and bistro area.
 Next, the steel frame and glass for the pavilion will be set up.

 According to Norfolk Botanical Garden, the Brock Entry Pavilion will enhance the visitor experience.
 It will feature a ticket counter, retail space, bistro and more.